klojang4j/klojang-templates/README.md

 #### Optionals

 `Optional` objects containing some data model object are typically returned by the find-by-id method of data access objects.
-With _Klojang Templates_ you can insert `Optional` objects as-is into a template.
+With _Klojang Templates_ it is perfectly valid to insert an `Optional` into a template.
 If the `Optional` is empty, the template will not be rendered.
 Otherwise it will be populated and rendered using the data model object.

 ## Stringifiers and Variable Groups